MarcStan/github-action-pinner/Readme.md

 > GithubActionPinner --check /path/to/workflow.yml

 This will only check for updates and print them on the console.
-The yml will not be modified
+The yml will not be modified.

+Instead of specifying a file you can also specify a folder for both commands:

+> GithubActionPinner --update /path/to/folder
+>
+> GithubActionPinner --check /path/to/folder

+In which case the command will recursively scan all folders and processes all files that:

+* are stored in .github/workflows and
+* end with .yml or .yaml

 # Why you should avoiding non-SHA action references